Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The local Hodge index inequality

-In this setting, let $X$ be a smooth projective variety of dimension $n$, defined over an algebraically closed field of characteristic 0.
-By \cite{fernexlauLefHyper} (see also \cite{grothendieckLef}), the Lefschetz hyperplane theorem holds on $X$.
+Recall that we work on smooth projective varieties $X$ over an algebraically closed field of characteristic 0.
 The function $f=\vol$ is given by the volume function of divisor classes, which is defined on the vector space $V=N^1 (X)$.
 We let \begin{itemize} \item $\mathfrak{C}=\Amp^1 (X)$, \item $\Eff^1 (f)=\Eff^1 (X)$, \end{itemize} as introduced in Section \ref{sec pos}.
 Then it is clear that $f$ is $\Amp^1 (X)$-Lorentzian, and the cones satisfy the condition required in Section \ref{pos cone lor}.

 \begin{claim} Let $\prim^1 (X)$ be the set of prime divisor classes, then $\prim^1 (X)$ is a generating set. \end{claim}